Lubsch/nixos-config/README.md

 # NixOS-config

 This is my NixOS-config.
 It is heavily inspired by [Misterio77's config](https://git.sr.ht/~misterio/nix-config).
-One of its aims is staying below around 5000 lines of code.
+One of its goals is staying below around 5000 lines of code.

 ## How it works

 Host-configs and home-manager-configs are defined in flake.nix.
 Just specifiy the modules you'd like and the specialArguments to pass through to them.
+Note that specialArguments are passed to all NixOS-modules and can even be used by home-manager ones.
+Their interface is entirely custom-defined by me.

-## Depndencies
+## Dependencies

 - Nixpkgs: Perhaps the greatest package repository out there, also providing NixOS-modules and a library
 - Home-Manager: Modules for managing the home directory
 - Impermanence: Define what data persist boots
 - Firefox-Addons: Repository with Firefox addons, duh
-- Nix-Colors: Easil pull in base16 schemes, library for colorschemes (incl. vim-plugin and hex conversion)
+- Nix-Colors: Easil pull in base16 schemes, library for colorschemes (incl. hex conversion and especially the vim-plugin)

 ## Where state lingers on